Skilling v. United States: Companion cases

 In light of the court's findings, a similar case, Weyhrauch v.
 United States, involving former Alaska representative Bruce Weyhrauch, was returned to the United States Court of Appeals for the Ninth Circuit, where federal charges were eventually dropped.

 The Supreme Court heard the Skilling case along with the similar Black v.
 United States (2010).
+The later case of Ciminelli v.
+United States (2023) further narrowed the application of the statute, quoting Skilling.